It seems that every new gadget these days has a camera built-in, so the smartwatch should be no exception, right?

 I love a selfie, so the idea of using my smartwatch to take them had me excited.
-I’ve been reviewing camera smartwatches to find out if they are worth the hype and which devices are the best, everything will be shared in this guide.
+I’ve been reviewing camera smartwatches to determine if they are worth the hype and which devices are the best; everything will be shared in this guide.

 I’ll also share a few other devices from the Zeblaze range that you might like and explain why there is a lack of good smartwatches with cameras.